-Submit a statement of intent (maximum 1000 words) that outlines your reasons for wishing to pursue the LL.M.
+Submit a statement of intent (3 double-spaced pages/approximately 1500 words) that outlines your reasons for wishing to pursue the LL.M.
 The statement of intent plays a critical part in the evaluation of applicants, so we encourage you to dedicate sufficient time to prepare a clear, well-written and informative personal statement.
 Submit your statement of intent in the “Uploads” section of the online application.

 5) Résumé or CV

 Submit a document showing the chronological progression of your work and studies via the “Uploads” section of the online application.

 6) CCHR Supplemental Application

 Download the form from the CCHR website, complete, save and submit in the “Uploads” area of the online application under “Program Upload” located directly after the Curriculum Vitae section.